alex-piccione/Python-Programming-Lessons/Web Scraping/README.md

 - Save the data on a database to have historical information (MongoDB ?)

+## Version 2

+- Show the data in a Window (UI)  (WIP)
+- Run the scraping process repeadetly with a defined delay  (TODO)
+- Show icons to show price change (up/down).
+Example here: https://bx.in.th  (TODO)

 ## Known issues and Open questions

 None.
 It's perfect!